 - Flexible working arrangements and working from home arrangements

-Learning and development opportunities
+- Learning and development opportunities

-- Equal Opportunity
+- Equal Opportunity Employer

-Phased retirement
+- Phased retirement

-Employer

-- Health and Wellbeing
+- Health and Wellbeing Program for employees

-Reward and Recognition Program Program for employees
+- Reward and Recognition Program

 - Superannuation benefits

+- Performance Management Framework

 - Annual performance reviews

+- Learning & Development Framework

 - Workforce Plan

+- Secondment opportunities.

 - Mentorship program and internal training to staff so they are interchangeable, as required.

+- Advertised positions to be reviewed against the current market, so that position description is aligned with the offered remuneration package, including market supplements.